smrt-devops/buildkit-controller/.github/PUBLIC_REPO_CHECKLIST.md

    - Note: You can keep Dependabot or disable it in favor of Renovate (Renovate is more feature-rich)
 2. **Enable Dependabot** (optional, if not using Renovate): Go to Settings → Security → Dependabot alerts
 3. **Enable Discussions**: Go to Settings → General → Features → Discussions
-4. **Set up Release Drafter**: The workflow will run automatically on pushes to main
+4. **Set up Release Drafter**: The workflow will run automatically on pushes to main and PR merges
 5. **Configure Branch Protection**: Set up branch protection rules for `main` branch
    - Require pull request reviews (recommended: 1-2 approvals)
    - Require status checks to pass
-   - Add required checks: CI/test, CI/build, Release PR Checks
+   - Add required checks:
+     - `Test / Test`
+     - `Release PR Checks / Check Release PR` (for release PRs)
-6. **Set up Release Environment**: Go to Settings → Environments → New environment
+6. **Set up Release Environment** (Recommended): Go to Settings → Environments → New environment
    - Name: `release`
    - Add required reviewers (maintainers who can approve releases)
    - Restrict to `main` branch only
+   - This adds an approval gate before building images and creating releases
 7. **Enable Security Scanning**: Go to Settings → Security → Code security and analysis
    - Enable "Dependency graph"
    - Enable "Dependabot alerts" (if using Dependabot)
-   - Enable "Code scanning" (for Trivy and Gosec results)
+   - Enable "Code scanning" (optional, for additional security tools)

 ## 📋 Pre-Publication Checklist